learnwithfair/web-development-api/jQuery/datatable-jquery/README.md

     />
 ```

-+ Initialize in the Footer Section For Datatable
++ Initialize in the Header Section For Datatable

 ```
      <link